 - A. The intent of the maximum block perimeter and connectivity regulations is to provide a well-connected street network. - B. Large blocks with limited connectivity discourage walking, contribute to street congestion and add driving distance that can negatively impact emergency services.
 New streets should be designed to consider future development. - C. The access regulations are intended to provide a means for safe, efficient and convenient vehicular and pedestrian access within developments and between adjacent developments and to lessen traffic congestion.
-Pedestrian, bike and vehicular access should be safe, direct and convenient. - D. Administrative design adjustments to the requirements of this Article may be appropriate where topographic changes are too steep, where existing buildings, streams or other natural or man-made obstructions or site layout of developed properties prevent cross access, where adjoining uses are incompatible or where strict compliance with this UDO would pose a safety hazard. - E. A conditional use zoning applicant may in accordance with Sec 10.2.4 E.2 offer zoning conditions and supporting documents sufficient to demonstrate to the City Council that development plans submitted to the City will provide for safe, efficient and convenient vehicular, bicycle and pedestrian circulation.
+Pedestrian, bike and vehicular access should be safe, direct and convenient. - D. A conditional use zoning applicant may in accordance with Sec 10.2.4 E.2 offer zoning conditions and supporting documents sufficient to demonstrate to the City Council that development plans submitted to the City will provide for safe, efficient and convenient vehicular, bicycle and pedestrian circulation.